cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 <a name="space-scoped-broker"></a>
 # Adding a Space Scoped GCP Service Broker

-This tutorial walks you through the steps of adding the GCP Service Broker to a Cloud Foundry space as an application and then deploys an application to demonstrate how to use the Broker to access the GCP Spanner service.
+This tutorial walks you through the steps of adding a space scoped GCP Service Broker to Cloud Foundry  and then deploys an application that demonstrate how to use the Broker to access the GCP Spanner service.

-<a name="broker-installation"></a>
+<a name="gcp-setup"></a>
-## Broker Installation
+## GCP Setup

-Installing a GCP Service Broker involves setting up
+The first step to setting up a GCP Service Broker requires setup on the GCP side.
+This involves GCP project, enabling the appropriate services in the project, creating a service, and then creating a MySQL database that will be used by the Service Broker.
+The following steps guide you through this process.

 <a name="project"></a>
 ### Setup GCP Project